Featured Resource

 Encourage:

-For more insights on equitable discipline, visit Edutopia’s guide to fair student treatment (external link).
+For more insights, visit Edutopia’s guide to fair student treatment (external link).

 The contrast effect involves judging individuals in comparison to others rather than evaluating them based on their own merits.
 Schools often focus on comparative performance, but individual growth and effort should also be celebrated.